yasoon13/mainboulevard/roadmap.md

 Figma - NOT USED YET <br>
 Canva - NOT USED YET <br>
 ## Brand Guide
 I need a logo.
-Think about it.
+Think about it. <br>
 I need to create a document.
-Define colors four at least
+Define colors four at least. <br>
+Create brand voice. <br>
+Create brand identity. <br>
+Create content strategy. <br>
 ## Need a Working Structure
 ## Marketing strategy
 Focus on just one platform in the start.
 LinkedIn is an execellent choice.